- The well preserved Hadrian’s Wall forts of Birdoswald and Vindolanda

 - Meals: Breakfast, lunch

 With all the major climbs behind us we begin to follow the valley floor towards Prudhoe.
-Passing through the pretty villages of Ovingham and Wylam, passing Robert Stevenson’s Cottage, and then crossing the River Tyne twice, we cycle along an old wagonway towards Newcastle following the banks of the Tyne.
+We cycle through the pretty villages of Ovingham and Wylam, passing George Stevenson’s Cottage, and then crossing the River Tyne twice, and along an old wagonway towards Newcastle following the banks of the Tyne.
 We pass through Newcastle taking in views of the famous bridges including the “blinking eye” Millennium Bridge, with the imposing Baltic Centre for Contemporary Arts dominating the skyline.
 Not far to go now as we head into the heart of the ship building area of the Tyne.
 On passing Wallsend – literally the Wall’s end, keep an eye out for Segedunum Roman Fort Museum here – if you fancy a little more Roman history to end your Hadrian’s Wall experience.

 Continuing along close to the river we soon reach the North Shields Fish Quay, where you’ll find a bustling little harbour.
 You are now at the very mouth of the Tyne and a few more pedal turns lead to your final destination, Tynemouth.
 Time to celebrate your achievement before the Skedaddle support vehicle whisks you back to Newcastle.